 Thank you for your anticipated viewing.
 I sincerely hope that something that you see herein, is attractive to your higher self.

-(Please view through a large device such as a PC or laptop)
+(Please view using a large device such as a PC or laptop)

-8/6/19 - If you haven't visited recently, there's a fairly new poem on the "poetry" page titled, "She Is Loved."
-Just click on the poetry tab and scroll down.
+12/5/20 - If you haven't visited recently, there's a fairly new poem on the 'Poetry' page titled, "She Is Loved," along with a tale which I refer to as, "17.5 Snowflakes."
+Just click on the Poetry tab and scroll down.